krother/software-engineering-python/how_to_take_over_a_legacy_project/problems_with_legacy_code.md

     	s.append(ch)
     	i = i+1

-What this code fragment does is:
+This code fragment can be written as:

     s = list(open(filename).read())